 Farmers from across Europe react after the European Parliament voted on whether to refer the EU-Mercosur trade agreement to the Court of Justice of the European Union (CJEU), in Strasbourg, France, January 21, 2026.
 REUTERS/Yves Herman

-President von der Leyen has repeatedly said that the deal, which was 25 years in the making between the EU and Argentina, Brazil, Paraguay and Uruguay, would send a strong signal to US President Donald Trump that the EU chooses “partnership and fair trade over tariffs.”
+The political stakes are also high for Commission President Ursula von der Leyen, who has argued the agreement ( signed in Paraguay on January 17, 2026) could create one of the world’s largest free trade zones.
+She has repeatedly said the deal, 25 years in the making between the EU and Argentina, Brazil, Paraguay and Uruguay, sends a signal that the EU chooses “partnership and fair trade over tariffs.”

 EP Plenary session – Conclusions of the European Council meeting of 18-19 December 2025, ahead of the EU-Mercosur ECJ vote.